 Notwithstanding that and the choice to open with an audio-only collage of emergency calls from the burning twin towers, the tone of Zero Dark Thirty tends toward the uninflected, verging on detachment.
 Should we take it as a revenger’s tragedy?
 Maybe there’s a hint in Alexandre Desplat’s moody score, which borrows less from the stock repertoire of martial drums and brass than from Bernard Herrmann’s music for Vertigo.
 It suggests this is really a movie about a soul-hollowing obsession, and about the sometimes terrible beauty of movies.

 People often approve of historical thrillers whose real-life outcomes they know by saying they got caught up in the suspense anyway.
 Knowing how Zero Dark Thirty ends means very much wanting to see how it ends.
 There must be some ancient storytelling stuff at work in how it makes us wait, and yearn, for that re-created raid — the indelible spectacle of a methodical and unfortunately amazing night-vision climax.
 This is not done in a particularly sensational way.
-We barely even see bin Laden himself, but cannot fail to miss that we’re storming lethally through a house full of unarmed women and children.
+We barely even see bin Laden himself, but cannot fail to note that we’re storming lethally through a house full of unarmed women and children.
 On first impression, the scene seems like it might be one of the most brilliantly staged action set pieces in the history of film.

 So if this movie endorses anything, it’s the opportunism of movies.
 At a time when even the trailers for laughably less sophisticated films than this can spur deadly riots in the Arab world, it’s hard not to worry about how the Hollywood behemoth that is Zero Dark Thirty, abetted by its inevitable Oscar-season self-congratulation, may pour fuel on fires already raging within the hearts of bin Laden’s would-be avengers.